Izelscorner/blocky-test-triptease/README.md

 ## Solution

 My approach recursively searches for neighbouring boxes, updates this.grid array and re-renders the grid.
 It also moves tracked boxes to top and rearranges the order of columns.
-Recursive search keeps track of already passed paths for performance optimization (memoization).

 One improvement I can see to my solution is, to avoid re-rendering of whole grid on each click direct dom traversal and manipulation could be used,  but for the sake of exercise I kept it clean and tested for up (100 X 100 - 2d array) both rendering and color match scan works ok as I expected.